Hendrix-CS/csci235/index.md

   * Complete the final project
   * Submit a course feedback form
   * Ask six presentation questions
-  * Schedule and attend at least two Office Hours meetings
+  * Schedule and attend at least three Office Hours meetings
 * To earn a B in the course, a student will:
   * Complete any seven projects
   * Complete the final project
   * Submit a course feedback form
   * Ask four presentation questions
-  * Schedule and attend at least one Office Hours meeting
+  * Schedule and attend at least two Office Hours meetings
 * To earn a C in the course, a student will:
   * Complete any five projects
   * Complete the final project
   * Submit a course feedback form
   * Ask two presentation questions
-  * Schedule and attend Office Hours at least once
+  * Schedule and attend at least one Office Hours meeting
 * To earn a D in the course, a student will:
   * Complete any four projects